-The University of Mobile has contracted with CastleBranch to gather and maintain records and other required documentation for graduate nursing students.
-All students must present documentation of all School of Nursing requirements to CastleBranch, the designated non-affiliated vendor for The University of Mobile School of Nursing.
+The University of Mobile has contracted with CoreScreening and Magnus to gather and maintain records and other required documentation for graduate nursing students.
+All students must present documentation of all School of Nursing requirements to Magnus, the designated non-affiliated vendor for The University of Mobile School of Nursing.
 Each student will be provided a package code to allow for submission of documents (immunizations, health history, etc.) and compliance tracking.

-Students will be provided an information sheet regarding how to log on and activate an account with CastleBranch.
-Within the CastleBranch account, students will be able to manage the requirements of the graduate program, complete tasks as directed to meet deadlines, upload and store important documents and records.
+Students will receive an email to complete the background check with an expiration date of 14 days from receipt of the email.
+Students will be instructed on signing up for CoreScreening during orientation.
+Additionally, students will be provided information regarding how to log on and activate an account with Magnus.
+Within the Magnus account, students will be able to manage the requirements of the graduate program, complete tasks as directed to meet deadlines, upload and store important documents and records.

-If students need assistance with their CastleBranch account, they should contact the CastleBranch Service Desk at 888.850.4314 or 888.723.4263, extension 7196.
+If students need assistance with their Magnus account, they should contact the Magnus Service Desk at